We are open and here to help.

 Ellen is a Board Approved Supervisor and is able to provide supervision to Psychologists, Clinical Psychologists and Clinical Psychology Registrars.

 Ellen utilises a number of therapeutic interventions including Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Positive-Parenting and attachment–based family therapy.
+She is also able to provide psychological and diagnostic testing for a range of issues in children and adolescents.
 She understands the importance of building a respectful and collaborative therapeutic relationship, through which meaningful change can occur.

 Ashleigh is New Lambton Psychology’s delightful receptionist.
 She brings over 7 years of administrative experience to her role with us and has completed her Certificates III and IV in Business Administration as well as living and working abroad in Samoa.

 The cost of an individual 50-60 minute session with one of our Clinical Psychologists is $200.

 - Payment by credit card over the phone

 New Lambton Psychology is not a bulk bill practice.
 If you require psychological support and are experiencing financial difficulties, your Doctor will be able to advise you of available no-cost options in your area.

 If you have been referred by your doctor or psychiatrist under Medicare, you are entitled to a rebate from Medicare for up to 10 therapy sessions per year.
 The Medicare rebate is currently set at $128.40.
 Full payment of session fees will need to be made at the end of each appointment prior to claiming your rebate.
 You can choose to claim your rebate yourself directly through Medicare online or in person, or we can assist you in doing so electronically in our office at the time of your appointment.
 If you have provided Medicare with your bank details you can expect to receive your rebate into your account within 1-5 business days.

 Fees – Private Health Insurance